VilleKrumlinde/zgameeditor/Docs/Types.md

     App.LightPosition = v3;
     v4.A = 0.5;

-# mat4 {#mat4Type}
+## mat4 {#mat4Type}

 Matrix of 4x4 floats.
-It is usually used to store a OpenGL matrix for geometric transformations, see [here](https://open.gl/transformations) for details.
+It is usually used to store a OpenGL matrix for geometric transformations; see the [OpenGL transformations tutorial](https://open.gl/transformations) for details.

 Entries of a matrix can be accessed as array of 16 floats.
 So you can use 1D (matrix[i], i = 0..15) or 2D (matrix[column,row]) indexing notation.